Pasta with Pistachio Pesto and Creamy Shrimp (Lactose-Free)

 pistachio pesto

-Gently separate the heads from the bodies.
+• Gently separate the heads from the bodies of the large shrimp.

-Shell the shrimp.
+Peel the shrimp.

-Pat dry the residual water with kitchen paper towels.
+Pat any remaining water with kitchen paper.

-Cut the shrimp into pieces.
+Cut them into bite-sized pieces.

-Deglaze with a small glass of white wine.
+Deglaze with a shot of white wine.

 Moisten the shrimp heads with a ladle of water.

-Bring the stock back to a boil.
+Bring the fumetto back to a boil.

 Add a pinch of salt and grind the pepper.

-Heat the stock and shrimp.
+Meanwhile, heat the fumetto and the shrimp.

 • Plate the dish.

-Grind some more pepper.
+Grind a little more pepper.

 Your pasta with pistachio pesto and shrimp is ready.